Protolampra rufipectus (Morrison, 1875)

 Photograph copyright: Merrill A. Peterson

-Protolampra rufipectus is a red-brown suffused clay-colored medium-sized moth (FW length 14 - 18 mm) with simple pattern of black lines and spots a dark black-brown collar that is found in forests throughout much of the Pacific Northwest during the summer.
-The forewing is slightly bluish gray with a slight sheen and is variably suffused with red-brown, especially in the median area and medial to to the subterminal line.
+Protolampra rufipectus is a red-brown, suffused, clay-colored, medium-sized moth (FW length 14 - 18 mm) that is found in forests throughout much of the Pacific Northwest during the summer.
+It has a dark black-brown color and a forewing with a simple pattern of black lines and spots.
+The forewing is slightly bluish-gray with a slight sheen and is variably suffused with red-brown, especially in the median area and medial to to the subterminal line.
 The lines are single, red-brown or dark gray.
 The antemedial line is slightly irregular.
 The postmedial line is scalloped.
 The median line is variable, usually light or absent but occasionally dark.
 The subterminal line is also variable, usually slightly uneven but occasionally jagged, with a dark preceding red-brown shade that is darkest near the apex.
 The orbicular and reniform spots are red-brown and usually faint.
 The orbicular spot is round to slightly oblique, filled with the ground color, and usually medium-large in size.
 The lower reniform spot contains a gray spot in some specimens.
 The hindwing is light yellow-gray, darker gray near the margin, with similar dark gray discal spot and veins and light gray fringe.
 The head and collar are smooth velvety brown.
 The rest of the thorax matches the forewing, gray to reddish gray.
 The male antenna is filiform.

 Protolampra rufipectus can usually be identified by its blue-gray to reddish gray forewing with simple pattern of single red-brown lines in combination with a dark brown head and collar.
 Other species with a similar forewing pattern lack the brown collar, and other species with a similar collar have different forewing color and pattern.